princenyeche/jiraone/README.md

 aforementioned methods or functions above to get further information.

 If you're connecting to Jira server or datacenter, you will need to change the API endpoint to point to server instances.
-To do that, simply change the attribute `LOGIN.api = False` this helps to use the endpoint `/rest/api/latest` which is compatible for Jira server or datacenter.
+To do that, simply change the attribute `LOGIN.api = False` helps to use the endpoint `/rest/api/latest` which is compatible with Jira server or datacenter.

 ```python
 from jiraone import LOGIN